Tanpo7/Social-Media-Clone-Website/README.md

 ![image](https://github.com/Tanpo7/Social-Media-Clone-Website/assets/95082877/990946d5-7a77-4245-9a77-a3002890a43b)

-**3. Groups: **Is ideaaly equivalent to a forum when any registered user can join and post on the group
+**3. Groups:** Is ideally equivalent to a forum when any registered user can join and post on the group

 ![image](https://github.com/Tanpo7/Social-Media-Clone-Website/assets/95082877/9b01b1d0-5e88-4954-97ce-9aa0c6d93fda)

-**5. Accounts: **Every user needs to sign up to be able to post anything on the site.
+**5. Accounts:** Every user needs to sign up to be able to post anything on the site.

 Static files are used to be able to link the stylesheets, Javascript,etc.
 Each particular folder has a urls.py file wherein the linking between various tabs is done.